 Most people mindlessly believe what they see on television and read in the media.

-You should learn about the different types of bias that can confuse or distort how stories are presented.
+We should learn about the different types of bias that can confuse or distort how stories are presented.

-You should look for repeating patterns.
+We should look for repeating patterns.

 One of my guilty pleasures is seeing how the media cover large Lotto jackpots.
 It’s the same stories repeated every single time: the buzz of anticipation as the prize pool grows; the excitement of the “lucky” outlet that has beaten the odds and sold the winning ticket; and finally the winner, once identified, will inevitably tell journalists about all of the things they are going to spend their windfall on, while at the same time wanting to remain anonymous and/or continue with their existing life.